 Managing an underperforming sales rep is one of the most challenging responsibilities of a frontline manager.
 You hired this person with high expectations and were excited to see them develop into a superstar.
 Yet, they are underperforming their quota.
 Let's look at what is happening and what you can do to help them.

-If you can't see the video thumbnail below, click here to watch the video
+If you can't see the video thumbnail, click here to watch the video

-The first is to communicate and monitor those success factors.
-What's most important to the business and to the team to achieve your results?
-These are things like growing new account business or expanding the sale of a specific product.
-So, what are those highest-level areas that you need the team to perform?
+The first step is to communicate and monitor success factors.
+What is most important to your sales organization and team to achieve results?
+It can include growing a new account or expanding the sale of a specific product.

 #2 Identify Performance Indicators and Behaviors